 Also on the map is Exhale Store and Delivery, which has a “showroom” at 980 North La Cienega Blvd. where it exhibits the cannabis products it delivers.
 (The map defines its location as Los Angeles but Exhale’s website says it is located in West Hollywood.)

 Weedmaps, a website that shows locations of cannabis shops, delivery services and doctors who prescribe medical cannabis, shows several unlicensed delivery services in West Hollywood such as Sequoia Wellness Delivery, VIP LA, Hang10 Collective and the Private Reserve.
 Weedmaps itself is under attack from the state Cannabis Control Bureau, which has argued that it is illegal for it to show the locations and contact information of unlicensed cannabis businesses.

-In addition to the businesses on the Cannabis Bureau map, Lord Jones, a vendor of upscale cannabis products, has announced that the Standard Hollywood, located in West Hollywood at 8300 Sunset Blvd., will begin offering CBD (cannabidiol) gummies along with liquor in the mini-bars in its guest rooms on April 10.
+In addition to the businesses on the Cannabis Bureau map, Lord Jones, a vendor of upscale cannabis products such as Delta 8 THC gummies, has announced that the Standard Hollywood, located in West Hollywood at 8300 Sunset Blvd., will begin offering CBD (cannabidiol) gummies along with liquor in the mini-bars in its guest rooms on April 10.
 CBD does not have the psychoactive effects THC (tetrahydrocannabinol) and is known for its ability to relieve pain and make one relax.